Christa McAuliffe never got to realize her dream of teaching from space.

 McAuliffe is known for her saying, "I touch the future.
 I teach."
 Thirty-two years later, her lessons can do just that.

-Challenger astronaut and teacher Christa McAuliffe's lessons will finally be filmed in space
+- Three decades after the Challenger disaster, Christa McAuliffe's lessons will finally be taught